 8. Favourite Green Space In Florence

-The Iris Garden secretly tucked away off of the Piazzale Michelangelo is probably my favourite outdoor space.
-Open for less than a month of the year to the public (during the flowering of the Iris flower in May) and with a sweeping view of the city, this garden features a vast variety of rare Iris flowers – the symbol of Florence.
+The Iris Garden, secretly tucked away from the Piazzale Michelangelo, is probably my favourite outdoor space.
+Open for less than a month of the year to the public (during the flowering of the Iris flower in May) and with a sweeping view of the city, this garden features a wide variety of rare Iris flowers – the symbol of Florence.

 9. Escape To The Countryside {best day trip from Florence}

-We usually head to Chianti on Sunday for a lunch in the rolling hills close to Panzano or Greve in Chianti.
-We often stop by on the way home to a local monthly antique or food market to take a walk around a small Tuscan village and to take home some fresh olive oil or produce.
+We usually head to Chianti on Sunday for lunch in the rolling hills close to Panzano or Greve in Chianti.
+We often stop by on the way home to a local monthly antique or food market to walk around a small Tuscan village and take home some fresh olive oil or produce.